q-sys-community/q-sys-plugin-sony-cgi/description.md

-# Avonic Camera via Visca
+# Sony Camera via Visca

 Plugin for Sony PTZ cameras using the VISCA control protocol.